tannerkc/armature-core/README.md

 ## JSX to HTML

-Armature uses a custom JSX runtime called `effective-jsx` that enables JSX without React.
+Armature uses my custom JSX runtime called [effective-jsx](https://github.com/tannerkc/effective-jsx) that enables JSX without React.
 Being server-side rendered (SSR) as HTML means:

 - `className` reverts to `class`
 - `style` needs to be a string, not an object